 - Manufacture of fodder for farmed fish (patent oppositions, acting for large Norwegian player)

-- The single block thermocycler for Mullis’ Nobel Prize-winning PCR work (patent opposition, acting for the licensee of the technology)
+- The single block thermocycler from Mullis’ Nobel Prize-winning PCR work (patent opposition, acting for the licensee of the technology)

-- bFGF – fibroblast growth factor (patent opposition & appeal, acting for a world-renowned research institute)
+- bFGF – fibroblast growth factor (patent opposition & appeal, acting for a world-renowned research institute on an important molecule)